-The Kowloon City and Yau Tsim Mong District Social Welfare Office (District Social Welfare Office) endeavours to facilitate cross-sectoral collaboration for early identification and support for underprivileged groups or hidden groups in the community.
-Through active collaboration among service units in the districts, a total of 38 community care projects were organised under the theme of “Togetherness．Innovation．We Energize” initiated by the District Social Welfare Office in 2020-21.
-In addition to mobilising volunteers to facilitate and consolidate social capital, the ongoing partnership and collaboration among the service units also achieved synergistic effects.
-The total number of beneficiaries were over 6 300.
-To appreciate the efforts of the participating service units and further consolidate the efforts of different stakeholders, an online ceremony was conducted to award outstanding service units.
-Moreover, in view of the high population density of ethnic minorities in the districts, the District Social Welfare Office is also mindful of facilitating their access to mainstream welfare services.
-To keep the momentum of collaboration and achieve synergy among stakeholders in providing support services to the ethnic minorities, the District Social Welfare Office pooled together nearly 20 units providing services for ethnic minorities and published tailor-made 2021 calendar cards featuring information on district support services and distributed them through relevant service units.
+The Kowloon City and Yau Tsim Mong District Social Welfare Office (KC/YTMDSWO) endeavours to facilitate cross-sector collaboration and innovative approaches for early identification and support for underprivileged groups or hidden groups in the community.
+Through active collaboration among service units, a total of 38 community care projects were organised under the theme of “New Vision‧Fostering Social Impact” initiated by KC/YTMDSWO in 2021-22 under the challenges of the pandemic.
+In addition to mobilising volunteers to facilitate and consolidate social capital, the ongoing partnership and collaboration among the service units also achieved synergistic effects, involving over 10 000 beneficiaries.
+To appreciate the efforts of the participating service units and further consolidate the collaborations amongst stakeholders, an online ceremony was conducted to award outstanding service units.
+Moreover, in view of the higher population density of ethnic minorities (EMs) in the district, the KC/YTMDSWO is also mindful of facilitating their access to mainstream welfare services, especially under the pandemic.
+To keep the momentum of collaboration and achieve synergy among stakeholders in providing support services to the EMs, the KC/YTMDSWO pooled together nearly 20 units providing services for EMs in the district.
+While reviewing the unique challenges of the ethnic groups, the platform also produced tailored-made souvenir promoting the message of child protection with information on the support services for district-wide distribution through relevant service units.

 “Alliance for Resilience” – Touching stories in the community under the pandemic